rodtoll/fake-isy-994i/README.md

 * `nodeFile` - The results of a call to <ISY SERVER>/rest/nodes.
 This includes the list of folders, devices and scenes.
 * `elkStatusFile` - The results of a call to <ISYSERVER>/elk/get/status.
 This shows the status of the elk devices.
 * `elkTopologyFile` - The results of a call to <ISYSERVER>/elk/get/topology.
 This shows the toplogy of the elk network.
+* `variable1File` - The results of a call to <ISYSERVER>/rest/vars/definitions/1.
+This shows variables isy is supporting of type 1.
+* `variable2File` - The results of a call to <ISYSERVER>/rest/vars/definitions/2.
+This shows variables isy is supporting of type 1.

 The server uses this to initialize a server which allows you to operate on the devices specified.
 Not all operations are supported, but the basics are.